 - High School Stadium.
 Some schools allow you to utilize the track and bleachers.
 You can walk or run the track or mix it up with bleacher stairs.
 Running or walking the stairs is a high-intensity workout that builds speed, power, agility and cardiovascular fitness.
 Start with 30 flights and work up to 60.
 Your legs/calves will thank you (just not the next day).

 - Fitness Videos/App.
 There are so many amazing fitness videos on you tube but I waste time trying to find the “perfect video” and end up WATCHING many instead of DOING any.
 If this sounds like you, I recommend using an app instead.
 Apps are not free but paying can be motivating (who wants to waste money?).
-Try The Lindsey Marcella Method.
-She has a free 7 day trial and just lowered her rates.
-How nice is that?
+Try Pamela Reif’s You Tube Videos.
+She is great!!

-Personally, I use all these tools to keep myself moving in addition to an occasional run.
+Personally, I use all these tools to keep myself moving in addition to the occasional run.
 Exercise is critical for my emotional health and mental well being.
 Especially now when the air is filled with anxiety and uncertainty.
-Doing a strong workout each day, keeps me “sane” (calm and centered).
+Doing a strong workout each day, keeps me calm and centered.